restic/restic/doc/070_encryption.rst

 Using master key from file
 **************************

 The flag ``--masterkeyfile`` allows you to directly use a file for the master key.
+This allows restic to be used without the need to save a key in the repository.
+The masterkey file can be used in combination with repository keys, e.g. use the masterkey file to backup from one source and a repository key from the other source.

+Please note that the master key is not encrypted and contains the key that is needed to decrypt the repository in plain text!
+Hence make sure your masterkey cannot be accessed by unauthorized persons!

-Then no key needs to be stored in the repository.
-Make sure your masterkey cannot be accessed by unauthorized persons and that you  have a backup of you masterkey file ready (e.g. print-out)!
+If you do not have a key stored in the repository and loose your masterkey file, your repository cannot be decrypted!
+Hence make sure to have a backup of you masterkey file (e.g. print-out)!

+Using the master key makes restic independent from a password-encrypted master key stored in the repository.
+This prevents a potential unknown weakness in the key derivation function (KDF) which is used to encrypt the master key.
+The trade-off is that you have to take extra care about your masterkey file.
+If you only use the masterkey file and no repository keys, you also loose the ability to access your repository with different passwords.

+Example of creating and using a repository only with the master-key:

 .. code-block:: console

     $ restic -r /srv/restic-repo --masterkeyfile master.key init
-    created restic repository f855d38126 at /tmp/repo
+    created restic repository f855d38126 at /srv/restic-repo

-    Please note that you need the masterkey tmp.master to access the repository Losing your masterkey file means that your data is irrecoverably lost.
+    Please note that you need the masterkey master.key to access the repository.
+    Losing your masterkey file means that your data is irrecoverably lost.

     $ restic -r /srv/restic-repo --masterkeyfile master.key key list